Team PSAB welcomes the 378th EAMXS

-The 378th Air Expeditionary Wing welcomed the 378th Expeditionary Aircraft Maintenance Squadron in a Unit Activation Ceremony at Prince Sultan Air Base, March 8, 2022.

-Formerly the 380th Expeditionary Aircraft Maintenance Squadron of Al Dhafra Air Base, United Arab Emirates, the 378th EAMXS along with it’s KC-10 Extenders and E-3 Sentries relocated permanently to PSAB.
+U.S. Air Force Col. Benjamin Busch, 378th Expeditionary Operations Group commander, and U.S. Air Force Lt.
+Col. Jason Purcell, incoming 378th Expeditionary Aircraft Maintenance Squadron commander, stand at the position of attention during the 378th AMXS unit activation ceremony at Prince Sultan Air Base, Kingdom of Saudi Arabia, March 7, 2022.
+Formerly the 380th Expeditionary Aircraft Maintenance Squadron of Al Dhafra Air Base, United Arab Emirates, the unit along with it’s U.S. Air Force KC-10 Extenders and E-3 Sentries relocated permanently to PSAB.
+(U.S. Air Force photo by Senior Airman Jacob B. Wrightsman)

 |Date Taken: